Who Is This Credit Card Best For?

 Looks for good quality at a fair price while buying for the household See more cards

 Loves being the first to try something new See more cards

 Frequently shops with a particular merchant and wants to be rewarded for their loyalty See more cards

-Toyota drivers will get the most value from the Toyota Rewards Visa card since they’ll be able to earn an exceptional 5 points per $1 spent every time they use the card at their local Toyota dealership.
-Consumers planning to purchase a new Toyota would also benefit since Toyota doesn’t limit the number of points you can earn.
-Depending on your credit limit, you could charge your entire down payment and still earn 5 points per $1 spent.
-(Ask the dealer if there's a limit on how much of the down payment you can charge.)
+Toyota drivers will get the most value from the Toyota Rewards Visa card since you can earn five points per $1 spent when you use your card at your local Toyota dealership.
+Consumers planning to purchase a new Toyota also would benefit since Toyota doesn’t limit the number of points you can earn.
+Depending on your credit limit, you could charge your entire down payment and still earn five points per $1 spent.

-You should also get a substantial amount of value from the Toyota Visa card if you’ve owned or leased your car long enough to make somewhat regular trips to the Toyota dealership for maintenance and repairs: It essentially works like a 5% discount on every Toyota dealership expense that you charge.
+You also should get a substantial amount of value from the card if you’ve owned or leased your car long enough to make somewhat regular trips to the Toyota dealership for maintenance and repairs.

 No cap on earning rewards

 Good earnings rate on gas and dining purchases

 - Great earnings rate on Toyota purchases: The Toyota Rewards Visa card offers one of the strongest rewards rates you can get on automobile expenses.
 The older your car and the more maintenance it needs, the more you potentially could earn.
 For example, 2019 Toyota Camry owners are expected to spend an average of more than $3,500 on maintenance in their car’s third, fourth, and fifth years combined and more than $1,100 on repairs during that same time period.
 That’s more than $230 worth of rewards points during that time period.